brimdata/super/book/src/command/output.md

 Also, data fusion can sometimes involve sum types that are not representable in a format like Parquet.
-While a bit cumbersome, you could write a query that adjusts the output by renaming columns so that heterogenous data column types are avoided.
+While a bit cumbersome, you could write a query that adjusts the output by renaming columns so that heterogeneous data column types are avoided.
 This modified data could then be fused without sum types and output to Parquet.

 ## Splitting Schemas